 "FFT version 2.1.5 is not compatible with the 3.x FFTW versions as the interfaces to the FFT routines changed in the 3.x release stream.
 Applications which take advantage of FFTW will usually specify where to use the 2.x version or the 3.x version of this library.
 If in doubt about which library to use, look for where the code either includes FFTW header files or library routines.
 FFTW 2.x will include fftw.h while FFTW 3.x will include fftw3.h.
 Since they have different header files and library names, both versions of fftw can be installed on a system at the same time."

 The FFTW source code is available from the FFTW website referenced above.
 You may want to check there for recent updates.
-The current versions as of this writing (March 2010) are available for download here:
+The current versions are available for download here:

 Untar the FFTW package: